 The Math Box for Math K includes four custom dice, two wooden game pawns, three very small wooden cars, and 15 counting sticks.
 You can create your own box with comparable items.
 For the custom dice, one has the numbers 1 to 6, another has numbers 7 to 12, and two dice have equation symbols.
 The other items need to be the correct sizes.
 Students will move the cars on tracks on their lesson pages, and the counting sticks need to be a specific length to work for the activities.

 An assessment is at the end of each of the three units.
 Students are not expected to master all of the concepts that have been taught, since they will all be reviewed again in first grade.
-So the assessments test children only on concepts they are expected to master.
-To administer an assessment, the parent needs to read instructions aloud for the child, and many assessment items include colorful illustrations as visual aids.
-The child might circle items, draw hands on a clock, draw lines between items, or write a number as the answer to a problem.
+So the assessments test children only on concepts they are expected to master, and they do not require that children are able to either read or write.
 The assessments let parents know what they need to reteach rather than serving as tools for grading.
 There is no answer key since answers should be obvious to the parent.

 Math 1 reviews concepts taught in kindergarten, often in the review activity at the beginning of each lesson.
 The coursebook tells you to skip an activity if your child has already mastered it.
 From the very first lesson, it begins to introduce what are likely to be new concepts, such as left and right, place value, and the concept of subitizing.
 The course covers basic arithmetic skills plus many other areas such as counting by 2s, 5s, 10s, and 100s; measurement; telling time; counting coins; number bonds; and writing fractions.
 It teaches addition and subtraction but does not introduce carrying and borrowing.
 The course often suggests optional YouTube™ videos on The Good and the Beautiful Kids YouTube channel, such as “How to Spell Numbers 4, 5, 6,” and “Months of the Year Song.”
 (It might be worth paying for YouTube to avoid the ads.)